-The type of information which will be shared includes:
+3.1 The type of information which will be shared includes:

-Basic patient demographic information is required by Age UK Notts to provide the best support both on the ward and after discharge or for those being supported by MHSOP in the community, enabling Age UK Notts to ensure accurate information is logged on the CharityLogTM system (which is a cloud-based client relationship management system) so any patient/carer follow up and re-referrals can be provided with the best support, ensuring support work for the patient isn't duplicated.
-The demographic information being shared will be Full Name, Date of Birth, Address and Contact Number along with referral information.
+Basic patient demographic information is required by Age UK Notts to provide the best support both on the ward and after discharge , enabling Age UK Notts to ensure accurate information is logged on the CharityLog[TM] system (which is a cloud-based client relationship management system) so any patient/carer follow up and re-referrals can be provided with the best support, ensuring support work for the patient isn't duplicated.
+The demographic information being shared will be Full Name, Date of Birth, Address and Contact Number along with referral information, and, in relation to the Patients' Representative Service, discharge date and destination (e.g. home, care home, or a transfer back into acute care), this information being required for follow up and in relation to the completion of contractual key performance indicator data.